sananthonio/SyriaTel-Churn-Prediction/README.md

 - 2.Introduce customised and affordable call plans for boh day and night calls
 - 3.Proactive Customer Outreach: Regularly reach out to customers to gather feedback and address concerns
 - 4.Security Measures: Implement stringent security measures ensure customer privacy and data protection
-- 5. improve area code services: from analysis we can see area code 415 has high customer churn.
+- 5.improve area code services: from analysis we can see area code 415 has high customer churn.